chizobaebuka/PostHub-API/README.md

 STEPS TO RUN THE PROJECT:
 1. Clone the repo
 2. Set up your env using the naming convention on the .env.sample
-3. start your server and connect to the server
+3. start your server and connect to the server - npm run dev
 4. Navigate to the http://localhost:4020/api-docs to see the documentation on swagger
 5. Test all apis
 6. To run the tests using jest - npm run test